What to Plant in June in Arizona’s Low Desert

 Add vibrant color to your summer garden with these 10 heat-tolerant flowers.

-Which Flowers to Plant in the Low Desert of Arizona in June
+Which Flowers to Plant in June

 It’s true—June is a challenging month for flowers, but some heat-loving annuals and transplants can still bring beauty and color to your summer garden.
 Focus on flowers that thrive in full sun and heat.
 Don’t forget to water deeply and mulch well to help keep the roots cool.